 2. Closed Captions:

-Closed captions, often referred to as closed captioning, are displayed while the video is played, but it isn’t a part of the video.
-It offers viewers the flexibility to turn them off using the settings menu in the video.
+Closed captions, often referred to as closed captioning, are displayed while the video is played, but they aren’t part of the video.
+Viewers can turn them off using the settings menu in the video.

 What are Subtitles on YouTube?

-Subtitles are written translations of what the creator is saying in a different language than the rest of the video.
+Subtitles are written translations of what the creator is saying in a language other than the one used in the rest of the video.
 It helps viewers understand the dialogue in a language that they might not know.
 For example, you create travel videos using the English language.
 If you want to reach a new audience, you can add subtitles to your videos so that viewers who don’t understand English can still watch your video in their language.

 Adding subtitles can make your videos accessible to a global audience.